 #1: Ask a qualified, experienced personal injury trial lawyer to evaluate your case.
 You probably had a doctor evaluate your injuries.
 Doesn’t it also make sense to have a car accident lawyer evaluate your legal claim?
 The insurance company wants you to settle quickly in hopes that you’ll settle for far less than your case is really worth.
 An experienced car accident lawyer can help you by reviewing your file.
 He/she will carefully review the police report, doctors’ statements, medical bills, time lost from work and other information.
 Then he/she can give you an informed opinion about the estimated value of your case.
 If you’d like the attorneys at Vanden Heuvel & Dineen, S.C., top-rated car accident lawyers to evaluate your case, please don’t hesitate to call.

 #2: If you decide to hire an auto accident lawyer, choose one who isn’t afraid to go to court.
 Insurance companies keep tabs on lawyers.
 They know which motor vehicle attorneys will take them to court–the fighters.
 And they know which lawyers will not go to court–the settlers.
 The fighters usually get more money for their clients than the settlers.
 Make sure you discuss your case with a skilled personal injury trial lawyer.
-The car accident attorneys at Vanden Heuvel & Dineen, S.C., with offices in Germantown, West Bend and Sister Bay, Wisconsin, will protect your interests throughout your car accident injury process.
+The car accident attorneys at Vanden Heuvel & Dineen, S.C., with 6 offices across Wisconsin.
+Our Attorneys in Germantown, West Bend, Appleton, Sturgeon Bay and, Sister Bay, Wisconsin, will protect your interests throughout your car accident injury process.